-With our Welsh lessons for Where I live you will learn "Where I live" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Phrases that describe where you live.
+With our Welsh lessons you will learn the topic "Where I live" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 phrases that describe where you live.

 |1||yn y ddinas||in the city|

 |2||yn y dref||in a town|